DaveMBush/SmartNgRX/apps/documentation/src/app/using-smart-ng-rx/mark-and-delete/mark-and-delete-init/index.md

 ## markDirtyFetchesNew

-As mentioned above, if this is set to true, than any time a row is marked as dirty the system will retrieve a new value from the server.
+As mentioned above, if this is set to true, than any time a row is marked as dirty, the system will retrieve a new value from the server.
 Otherwise, it will just reset the dirty timeout internally.

 If `markDirtyFetchesNew` is not set, it will default to `true`.